ksu-cis300-master/Homework-1-F24-Instructions-KlondikeSolitaire/index.md

 ##### 7.2.1.4.
 A private method to transfer cards from one TableauQueue to another

 Consider naming this method the same as the one above.
 This method should take as its parameters two **TableauQueues** and an **int** giving the number of cards to move.
 It should return nothing.
 It should move the given number of cards, one at a time, from the front of the first queue to the back of the second.
-Note that if the same queue is used for both parameters, this will cause the cards to be moved from the front to the back of this queue, preserving the order of the cards moved.
+Note that if the same queue is used for both queue parameters, this will cause the cards to be moved from the front to the back of this queue, preserving the order of the cards moved.

 ##### 7.2.1.5.
 A private method to remove any selection